Skip to main contentSkip to navigation

 Controller-Family Recovery Workflows

 The core volatile microcode injection technique is the same across the Phison line, but each controller family has its own Safe Mode entry, ROM pin layout, loader profile, and outcome envelope depending on whether the silicon is dead or the firmware is corrupt.
-The five families below cover the drives that make up most of the Phison workload in the lab.
+The eight families below cover the drives that make up most of the Phison workload in the lab.

 PS3110-S10 (SATA, DRAM-equipped, 8-channel)